thorn-sec/rootkit-rs/README.md

 Blog: https://memn0ps.github.io/rusty-windows-kernel-rootkit/

-## Disclamer
+## Disclaimer
 I am not the original creator of this project.
-I forked it in order to maintain it **for personnal and educational use**
+I forked it in order to maintain it **for personnal and educational use only**

 ## Features (Development in progress)